 To monitor the technical and the social adaptations, four sustainable demohouses were created where in which innovative retrofitting measures are being tested on terraced houses in a real life setting.
 You can follow the demohouses project below (in Dutch):

-A special focus will be made on cycling and electric mobility.
-For instance, an existing cycling lane will be converted into a “SolaRoad” by the integration of solar panels in its surface able to produce around 60,000 kWh yearly.
+A special focus will be made on sustainable infrastructure.
+For instance, the existing bicycle and pedestrian path is transformed into a solar footpath by installing 2544 recycled solar tiles on its surface, capable of producing about 60,000 kWh per year.
 Moreover, smart charging stations for electric vehicles will be installed and directly connected to the current grid.